fayena/PILN/README.md

 ## Testing
  You can run the code and do testing without having any electronics connected.
 To run testing change "Debug = False" to "Debug = True"
- You can change temperature rise and decrease by changing "TempRise += (CycleOnSec*5)" and "TempRise = TempRise - 2"
+ -- need to update:   You can change temperature rise and decrease by changing "TempRise += (CycleOnSec*5)" and "TempRise = TempRise - 2"